Ivo-Balbaert/The_Way_to_Jai/book/25_Context.md

 # 25 Context

 A central concept in Jai is the **context**.
 The context is specifically made to guide different parts of your program to use whatever services you desire.
+The default context comes with great defaults, but you can change them as needed.
 It helps programs and modules to coordinate, by establishing conventions they can use to perform various tasks.

 The `context` struct is defined in module _Preload_ as:
 ```c++